ghodeaniket/Customize-Resume-with-AI/README.md

 ### Running with Docker

 1. Make sure Docker and Docker Compose are installed
-2. Set your environment variables
+2. Set your environment variables in `.env` file
 3. Run:
    ```
    docker-compose up